umhau/PXEN/README.md

 ### PXE booting

+https://support.citrix.com/article/CTX217677 Configuring your TFTP Server for PXE boot - XenServer.
+A sample configuration that performs an unattended installation using the answer file at the URL specified.

 https://serverfault.com/questions/842703/xenserver-7-1-0-pxe-installation I'm trying to set up a PXE boot of the XenServer 7.1.0 installation.
 I'm following Citrix Installation Guide Appendix C on pages 37ff.
 My Blade is booting to a grub console, but not loading the install system.

 https://wiki.syslinux.org/wiki/index.php?title=Mboot.c32 mboot.c32 is a Syslinux module that loads images using the Multiboot specification.
 A really good use case for this is booting Xen, or any other hypervisor-based virtualization pieces that also require an initrd/initramfs.
 If your Xen boot doesn't require an initrd, then it is possible to utilize the existing kernel/append method.